Agent Skills: Content access methodology

 ## Tips:

-- Press releases often contain same info as paywalled articles
+- Press releases often contain the same factual content as the paywalled article and can be quoted directly.

 Academic papers